yjg30737/pyqt-media-slider/README.md

 ## Included Packages
 * <a href="https://github.com/yjg30737/pyqt-resource-helper.git">pyqt-resource-helper</a>

-## Detailed Description
+## Note
-This is QSlider which supports the smoothly draggable handle for media(audio, video).
-But i'm still working because there is a couple of flaws.
+I'm still working because there is a couple of flaws like inaccurate placement of handle.
 Sorry about that.

 ## Example